-If you don't have enough money in your existing monthly budget to make extra payments on your installment loans, picking up a couple extra jobs might be the way to go.
-Don't worry, this doesn't have to imply starting to give up all your free time.
+If you don't have enough money in your existing monthly budget to make extra payments on your installment loans, picking up some extra jobs might be the way to go.
+Don't worry, this doesn't have to imply giving up all your free time.

 A few simple jobs and ideas to put some extra money aside for your installment loans are:

 Gig work is an outstanding way to earn additional money, but money earned in the gig economy is also taxable income, so keep that in mind when budgeting.